ydaniv/uijet/README.md

 The API enforcing is also what makes a Module swappable at any given point without any impact on the on the underlying framework.
 On some cases even no impact at all, whatsoever, on your application.

-Example: a dom Module adapter must be consistent with [jQuery](http://api.jquery.com/)'s API, so you can choose either that, or [Zepto](http://zeptojs.com/), or with a little effort even [Bonzo](https://github.com/ded/bonzo) and [Bean](https://github.com/fat/bean).
+*Example*: a dom Module adapter must be consistent with [jQuery](http://api.jquery.com/)'s API, so you can choose either that, or [Zepto](http://zeptojs.com/), or with a little effort even [Bonzo](https://github.com/ded/bonzo) and [Bean](https://github.com/fat/bean).